Moving to Malta from UK.

 • Prepare, review and submit your complete application.

-• Liaise directly with Maltese Government Departments to track progress and handle requests.
+• Liaise directly with Maltese Government Departments to track progress and handle requests, and our global mobility services for UK expats support eligibility checks, document preparation and government liaison from start to approval.

 Challenges of Moving to Malta for UK Nationals